skellis46/slipbox/two women dancing.md

-Bridle discusses a form of architecture called parametricism in which complex analogue forms are developed from digital tools.
+Bridle discusses a form of architecture called [[parametricism]] in which complex analogue forms are developed from digital tools.
 He memorably describes such architecture as "eruptions of the digital into the physical world"[@bridle-2011-new n.pag.].
-But there's something different going on.
+But there's something different going on here.
 There's no eruption.
 It's much more like an ice-berg.
 That something is being done to these two people beneath the surface of their awareness.
 The screen is above the water -- we can see its beauty, the way it reflects the sun.
 But below the surface, the digital is reaching up and enframing how they move and for how long.

 These are new ways of moving not so much in what the actions are.
 They are familiar movements of the head, I can sense them in my body.
 But they are instances of something much darker.
 Who is doing the choreography here?
 And for what purposes?
 These are ways of moving shaped by the great unseen of our time.
-The machine here doesn't see them, it doesn't need to.
-They are being directed by the machine.
+This is a machine that doesn't see them, it doesn't need to.
+They are being directed by a machine that has no need for eyes.
 But it's not so simple is it?
 These machines were programmed.
-The algorithms (opinion as code) were created.
-By someone.
+The algorithms -- "an opinion formalized in code"[@oneil-2016-weapons Chapter 3: Arms Race, n.pag] --  were created by _someone_.
 Perhaps more than one person.
 A group of choreographers, unseen.
-Perhaps even not aware of how these two women might end up dancing as a consequence of their work in Swift or perhaps C.
+It's difficult to imagine that those software developers were even aware of how these two women might end up dancing as a consequence of their work in Swift or C.

-My assumed knowledge of what this "play" is for changes how I see what I see. check [[Rushkoff – Present Shock]] about this.
-Something to do with fractalnoia? and how one story does not make a pattern?

 Evan Roth's multi-touch finger paintings are useful here.
 They depict our gestures with phones, with names like _Slide to Unlock_, _User Name and Password_ and _Angry Birds, Level I-1_.[@roth-2012-multitouch] They are simple, and beautiful, and smudgy, not unlike are smartphone screens themselves.
 Reflections tainted by the greasy smudges of our fingers.
 James Bridle describes Roth's images as "gestures mediated by the machine"[@bridle-2011-new n.pag.]
 They are images unimaginable before 2007, yet they are also familiar because of our relationship to thumbprints, and to fingerprint technologies.
-They bring out my super-sleuth tendencies.

-They are made possible by the machine
+They bring out my super-sleuth games from my pre-teen years.
+Roth's paintings are made possible by the machine, and the machine (and more accurately the software) has shaped these gestures.
+But Roth's awareness is critical.
+How he draws attention to the gestures as manipulated/mediated by the software-hardware interface.

-If they were making an algorithmically inspired Screendance it would likely look like this.
-But the point is that I imagine did not set out to make such a screendance.
+If these two people -- or anyone for that matter -- were making an algorithmically inspired Screendance it would likely look like this.
+But the point is that I imagine they did not set out to make such a screendance.
 The screendance was made on them; it was forced upon them, against their will.
+Their freedom to play and make was curtailed.
+In the case of Roth, it would be as if the software's role was to capture the slides and touches of the gesture in his work and then upload those to massive servers most likely owned by Amazon.
+This is a very very different thing.
+Much more subtle.
+Much less direct.
+But not at all subtle, and utterly direct.
+Because of course I have no doubt that our screen-based gestures are being uploaded.

+Quest for virality.
+See [[jacobs - after technopoly#^cde1fd]]

 ## Dance, record, watch, point, and laugh

-_In which I describe an actual event that prompts me to write this article._
+_In which I describe an actual event that prompted me to consider the choreography of screendance in this writing, and remember another event from more than 40 years ago._

 I am out for a walk during my one hour of permitted outdoor exercise.
-It is March 2021 and we are nearing the end of the UK's second national lockdown.
+It is March 2021 and we are nearing the end of the strictest part of the UK's second national lockdown.

 They are two young people, perhaps 14 years old, playing together in a park.
 The area is not nature as such but it is also definitely not the city.